1Franck/PewJS/README.md

 **Why ?**

 I’ve been experimenting a lot with canvas/js lately and found myself writing over and over the same bunch of codes to make it working properly, before even being able to start writing the game/animation codes.
-I decided to create PewJs mainly because i wanted to reuse easily the same bunch of codes from a project to another and create a straightforward modular structure for my experiments.
+I decided to create PewJS mainly because i wanted to reuse easily the same bunch of codes from a project to another and create a straightforward modular structure for my experiments.

 **What it do ?**